vacp2p/rfc/content/docs/rfcs/53/README.md

 # Abstract

-This document describes a method can be used to provide a secure channel between two peers, and thus provide confidentiality, integrity, authenticity and forward secrecy.
+This document describes a method that can be used to provide a secure channel between two peers, and thus provide confidentiality, integrity, authenticity and forward secrecy.
 It is transport-agnostic and works over asynchronous networks.

 It builds on the [X3DH](https://signal.org/docs/specifications/x3dh/) and [Double Ratchet](https://signal.org/docs/specifications/doubleratchet/) specifications, with some adaptations to operate in a decentralized environment.